postcss/postcss/README.md

 ### Features

-Preprocessors are a template language, when you mix styles with programming language (like a PHP with HTML).
+Preprocessors are a template languages, when you mix styles with code (like a PHP with HTML).

 In contrast, in PostCSS you write some custom subset of CSS.
 All code can be only in JS plugins.